How to become a GP practice manager

 - applying directly

-- specialist courses run by professional bodies
+- training courses run by professional bodies

 - Level 3 Diploma in Medical Administration

-- Level 3 Certificate in Medical Terminology
+- Level 3 Certificate in Medical Principles for the Administrator

 - Level 5 Primary Care and Health Management